 Icon Settings: There are a lot of icons to choose from.
 The icons are divided into categories and there is also a search bar under the Star category that can help you find the icon you are looking for easily.

-Under the Details tab of the Icon Settings is where you can change the color, opacity, and size of an icon.
+Under the Style tab of the Icon Settings is where you can change the color, opacity, and size of an icon.

 2. Report (Chart) Elements